Search

 Fernando Zuniga

-Fernando Zuniga enters his sixth season with the Chowan women's soccer team and fourth as head coach.
+Fernando Zuniga enters his eighth season with the Chowan women's soccer team and sixth as head coach.

 During the 2020-21 season, Zuniga led the Hawks to one of their best seasons in program history sporting an 8-2-1 overall record and a 5-1-1 league record for second place in the league tables.
 Chowan was a perfect 6-0-0 at home and used a program best 7-0-1 stretch.
 Zuniga returned the Hawks to the Conference Carolinas semifinals while boasting a program best seven Conference Carolinas All-Conference selections.
 Carolina Lucci became only the second player in league history to be named Conference Player of the Year, Freshman of the Year, and four-time First Team selection.
 Sabrina Henderson, Sydney Henderson, and Allison Traub also garnered First Team selections.
 Michelle Maksimovic picked up a Second Team honor, while Sierra Gonzalez and Sabine Felix earned Third Team honors.
 The team was also selected as the Chowan Most Outstanding Female(s) Award recipient.